jeffpar/pcjs/software/pcx86/app/microsoft/winword/2.0c/index.md

       B: "Word for Windows 2.0c (Disk 1)"
 ---

+The first **Word for Windows 2.0c** diskette has been loaded into Drive B in the machine below.
+You can double-click **SETUP.EXE** from the Windows File Manager to install it.

 {% include machine.html id="ibm5170" %}

 ### Directory of Word for Windows 2.0c (Disk 1)